matrix-org/synapse/docs/systemd-with-workers/README.md

 ## Synapse configuration files

-See [workers.md](../workers.md) for information on how to set up the configuration files and reverse-proxy correctly.
+See [the worker documentation](../workers.md) for information on how to set up the configuration files and reverse-proxy correctly.
 Below is a sample `federation_reader` worker configuration file.
 ```yaml